YsrMh/AKS-K8S-HELM-OSB-Lab-L400/README.md

 Now that you're armed with this knowledge, set up your endpoints using the optimal routing method for the availability of your site - taking into consideration whether you've globally dispersed the endpoints and how you want failover to occur.

 # Time for battle
-If you haven't already, make sure you've given the proctors your live DNS name (of either your cluster's Public IP or Traffic Manager if you've set on up) so that they can pit your Wordpress site against other people's.
+If you haven't already, make sure you've given the proctors your live DNS name (of either your cluster's Public IP or Traffic Manager if you've set one up) so that they can pit your Wordpress site against other people's.
 If you've done all three paths and have some time left, keep improving your site's performance and availability where you can, but make sure you're keeping a live instance up and running as this will affect your availability score!

 ![KubernetesBattle](https://raw.githubusercontent.com/samaea/AKS-K8S-HELM-OSB-Lab-L200/master/images/KubernetesBattle.jpg)